pmanca/hubspot-api-wrapper/README.md

 Functions availible
 Notes:
 Below are the function definitions
-1. properties are always optional
+1.() means no parameters
-2.() means no parameters
+2. style is es7 which means functionName: (list of parameters)
-3. style is es7 which means functionName: (list of parameters)
+3. Variables are going to be mostly strings unless they are IDs then which they are a number or if there are multiple strings as in get by batch they will be in an array.
+Some of the endpoints that involve the properties that are not optional will require objects.
+You can see examples of the structure at developers.hubspot.com
 Init -->
 ---------------------

-var options = {type:"oauth",value: token}
+var options = {type: "oauth",value: token}
-var options = {type:"hapikey",value: hapikey}
+var options = {type: "hapikey",value: hapikey}

 init = obj =>

 Contacts -->
 ----------------------
-getAll: properties =>
+getAll: [properties] =>
-getRecent: properties =>
+getRecent: [properties] =>
 getByEmail: email =>
 getByID: id =>
 create: properties =>